-Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process.
+Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process (https://fw.escapps.net/Display Portal/publications).

 Contact Person for Special Education Referrals

 The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is Jennifer Dunson, Director of Special Programs, at 409/981-6460, Ext.
 6103.